Oghma-Infinium/Vagabond/README.md

 Q: My character's face suddenly became much darker, causing neck seam.
 What do I do?

-> A: A bug with the face discoloration fix mod.
-Enter and exit racemenu to fix.
-Console command is "showracemenu" without the quotes.
+> A: Enter and exit racemenu to fix.
+To enter racemenu, either use vanity mirror in your inventory (recommended, safer) or console command "showracemenu" without the quotes.

 ## Known Issues
-- Some tree LODs glow at night.
-Will investigate when I redo LODs.
 - Tolfdir not getting to Saarthal.
 Just click him on console, walk to Saarthal and type "prid" in console without the quotes.
-- Some braziers in Dawnstar and Windhelm have blank texture.

 ## Removing the Modlist
 Simply delete the folder.
 Congratulations, you have uninstalled Vagabond.